stho32/Training/P011/README.md

 This app is there to help you with most of your weekly grocery shopping.

+Hint: you have a set of simple recipies in the docs.

 There are the following additional common rules that apply: https://github.com/stho32/Collection-Of-Challenges/blob/master/Common-Requirements.md